A quantum circuit is the quantum equivalent of a classical program. It's a sequence of operations (gates) applied to qubits, followed by measurement.

 The Simulation Workflow

-Transpile , Convert to executable form for the backend
+Convert the circuit to executable form for the backend.

-Because quantum measurement is probabilistic, we run the same circuit many times (e.g., 1,000 "shots") and count the results.
-This gives us a histogram of outcomes that approximates the true probability distribution.
+Because quantum measurement is probabilistic, we run the same circuit many times (e.g., 1,000 shots) and count the results.
+The histogram approximates the true probability distribution.